ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/envoy-statsd.md

 Prometheus target to read from `statsd-sink` on port 9102.

-You could instead also add the `statsd-sink` service and Prometheus StatsD Exporter as a sidecar on the $productName$ pod.
+You could instead also add the `statsd-sink` service and Prometheus StatsD Exporter as a sidecar on the Emissary pod.
 If you do this, make sure to set `STATSD_HOST=localhost` so that UDP packets are routed to the sidecar.